skswales/colton-software-pipedream4/README.md

 License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.

-Copyright (C) 2013-2022 Stuart Swales
+Copyright © 2013-2022 Stuart Swales

 Prerequisites
 -------------

-Acorn C/C++ Release 25 or later (!Amu, C compiler, headers, libraries, linker).
+ROOL DDE Release 30c or later (C compiler, headers, libraries, linker, !Amu).

-InfoZip (install with PackMan) for creating a zip of the final build.
+Curl (install with PackMan) to obtain external build tools.

 A RISC OS git client (install Simplegit-Libgit2 with PackMan) to download a copy of RISC_OSLib.

-patch (install with PackMan) to patch that copy of RISC_OSLib for use with PipeDream.
+Patch (install with PackMan) to patch that copy of RISC_OSLib for use with PipeDream.

+Unzip (install with PackMan) to extract external build tools.

+Zip (install with PackMan) for creating a zip of the final build.

 First-time configuration and build